-Why is the significance of the fact that Hashem forbade Aharon and his sons to refrain from having a haircut?
+Why is the significance of the fact that Hashem forbade Aharon and his sons to grow their hair long?

-Ramban #2, Rashbam and Seforno: A Kohen Gadol is anyway forbidden to show any sign of mourning, 4 and the Pasuk is coming to extend the prohibition to Elazar and Isamar, who had the status of Kohanim Gedolim, since they had been anointed with the Shemen ha'Mishchah.
-5
+Ramban #2, Rashbam and Seforno: A Kohen Gadol is anyway forbidden to show any sign of mourning, 4 and the Pasuk is coming to extend the prohibition to Elazar and Isamar, who had the status of Kohanim Gedolim 5 , since they had been anointed with the Shemen ha'Mishchah, as the next Pasuk says.

 The same applies to the prohibition against tearing their clothes (Torah Temimah, citing Mo'ed Katan, 15a).

 See Ramban and Sifsei Chachamim.

 However, this D'rashah is only an Asmachta (a support from a Pasuk, since the prohibition for an Avel to cut his hair and the Chiyuv to tear his clothes is only mi'de'Rabbanan [See Ramban]).

 Ramban: This was a Hora'as Sha'ah.
 During the Milu'im they had the law of a Mashu'ach Milchamah; he does not grow his hair long, tear his clothes or become Tamei for relatives; however, he may not offer b'Aninus.